pingcap/docs/sql-statements/sql-statement-explain-analyze.md

     - `task`: The total number of tasks processed by the inner worker.
     - `construct`: The preparation time before the inner worker reads the inner table rows corresponding to the task.
     - `fetch`: The total time consumed for it takes for the inner worker to read inner table rows.
-    - `Build`: The total time consumed for it takes for the inner worker to construct the hash map of the corresponding inner table rows.
+    - `Build`: The total time consumed for it takes for the inner worker to construct the hash table of the corresponding inner table rows.
-- `probe`: The total time consumed by the main `IndexJoin` thread to perform join operations with the hash map of the outer table rows and the inner table rows.
+- `probe`: The total time consumed by the main `IndexJoin` thread to perform join operations with the hash table of the outer table rows and the inner table rows.

 ### IndexHashJoin